MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 ```

 ### -ConsentProvidedForMinor
-Sets whether consent has been obtained for minors.
+Sets whether consent was obtained for minors.
 Allowed values: null, Granted, Denied and NotRequired.
 Refer to the legal age group property definitions for further information.
 Returned only on $select.